4faramita/TweeBox/README.md

-# TweeBox - A Twitter client for iOS made by GeeBox with ❤️ (and my dear dear MacBook Air 💻
+# TweeBox - A iOS Twitter client for Twitter readers.

 ## Roadmap
 ### Basic